cgeyskens/phd/alphafold/notes.md

 # Considerations for running the software

 - It uses random seeds to initialize the structure, re-run the prediction with several different seeds
-- Increase the number of recycles (3 to 20) is an effective method for improving prediction quality
+- Increase the number of recycles (3 to 20) is an effective method for improving prediction quality.
 - Optimize the MSA: deeper MSA with many 1000s of sequences will generally lead to a better prediction
 - AlphaBridge (post-processing toolkit designed to analyze and visualize protein–protein complex predictions made by AlphaFold 3 / AlphaFold-Multimer.)
 - AlphaFold-Multimer is from AlphaFold package